 This post is sponsored by Cherokee Uniforms.

-Michael: Thank you so much for joining us today; I’m just elated to have you all here in one room!
+Jonathan: Thank you so much for joining us today; I’m just elated to have you all here in one room!
 Tell our readers, where did it all start for you?

 Hector jumps to tell the story: Well, we started Castle back in 1969.
 Lois was an X-ray technician at the time, but we had tossed around the idea of starting a business that helped those who help others.
 We started small, and then a salesman named Sydney Schriber walked into our store one day and asked why we didn’t have ladies’ uniforms.
 I agreed to put two dozen uniforms in the store.
 And when we sold most of those, we bought four dozen more.
 We gradually built up the store on Hay Street until we were big enough to move to the Bordeaux Shopping Center by Cape Fear Valley Hospital.
 We still have a store there.